 Electronic documents and signatures are legally binding around the world.
 An electronic signature, or e-signature, refers to accepting an agreement or contract in digital form.
 This type of digital signature provides the same legal standing as a handwritten signature as long as it adheres to the necessary requirements.

-In the United States, there are a number of laws that make eSignatures legally binding:
+In the United States, there are a number of laws that inform the requirements that make eSignatures legally binding:

-Here are some of the things PactSafe does to make sure signing online is legally binding:
+Here are some of the things we do to make sure electronic signatures executed on our platform are legally binding: